-- 1. Has determined that its curriculum meets the state educational requirements for licensure or certification. - 2.
-Has determined that its curriculum does not meet the state educational requirements for licensure or certification; and - 3.
-Has not made a determination that its curriculum meets the state educational requirements for licensure or certification.
+- Has determined that its curriculum meets the state educational requirements for licensure or certification. - 2.
+Has determined that its curriculum does not meet the state educational requirements for licensure or certification.

 A listing of educational programs with professional licensure or certification by the state will be included on the Clarkson College State Authorization webpage.